brandonbozek/brandonbozek.github.io/_posts/2018-6-10-honey-part1.md

 amount of honey in US reserves." %}

-Overall the average yield per colony and the total number of honey producing colonies in the United States are both descreasing with time.
+Overall the average yield per colony and the total number of honey producing colonies in the United States are both decreasing with time.
 Since the total domestic production is the product of these two features, both are responsible for the decrease in US honey production.
 The amount of honey held in reserve each year is approximately 20-40% of what is produced, therefore as the domestic production of honey has decreased, so has the amount in stocks.
-The combined effect of all three features descreasing with time shows why the US honey market size has decreased over the time period we conisder.
+The combined effect of all three features decreasing with time shows why the US honey market size has decreased over the time period we conisder.

 The number of honey producing colonies was slowly declining from 1998-2004.
 They